derekpaulsen/cs764_project/paper/paper.md

 To perform a read, we first load the current version number (without incrementing).
-Next we get the current insert buffer and search it for the key.
+Next, we get the current insert buffer and search it for the key.
 If the key is found and the read is valid, the payload is retrieved and store.
 Next, we iterate through the buffer pool, looking for buffers that are currently being flushed.
 If a buffer is currently being flushed, we search it